 - The local edge: Maybe it’s a company that you use every day for your job, and you thoroughly understand this company better than any Wall Street Analyst.

-Golden Financial Services does not hold itself out as providing any legal, financial planning, insurance, investment or other professional advice.
-Nothing contained in this book summary should be construed as an offer to sell, a solicitation to purchase or any recommendation or endorsement as to any investment, policy or product.
-In addition Golden Financial Services does not offer any advice regarding the nature, potential value or suitability of any particular investment, security or investment strategy.
-The strategies, investments and services mentioned in the book summary may not be suitable for you.
-If you have any doubts you should contact an independent financial advisor.
+Golden Financial Services does not hold itself out as providing any legal, financial planning, insurance, investment, or other professional advice.
+Nothing contained in this book summary should be construed as an offer to sell, a solicitation to purchase, or any recommendation or endorsement regarding any investment, policy, or product.
+Also, Golden Financial Services does not offer any advice regarding the nature, potential value, or suitability of any particular investment, security, or investment strategy.
+The strategies, investments, and services mentioned in the book summary may not be suitable for you.
+If you have any doubts, you should contact an independent financial advisor.
 You should consult with an independent professional before initiating any investment strategy.
 The information contained herein is simply a summary of the author’s book.
-The summary does not constitute advice and you should not rely on any material in the summary to make (or refrain from making) any decision or take (or refrain from making) any action.
-You alone are responsible for making financial decisions that are appropriate for you based on your situation and personal financial goals.
+The summary does not constitute advice, and you should not rely on any material, in summary, to make (or refrain from making) any decision or take (or refrain from making) any action.
+You alone are responsible for making financial decisions appropriate for you based on your situation and personal financial goals.
 Some of the viewpoints in this summary of One Up On Wall Street may not be exactly as Peter Lynch intended them to be and are based on the author’s understanding of the book.
 Please refer to the book, One Up On Wall Street to verify specific details and word-by-word definitions.
 When this article was published, the author did hold positions in Toyota, Nissan, Alibaba, Netflix, Apple, and Amazon.
 If you’ve enjoyed this summary, Subscribe to our blog so that you are notified in the future when we publish the next summary of later chapters in “One Up On Wall Street.”